JackDca/Mailpilewiki/Themes.md

 * Make sure you have a instance of Mailpile installed and working properly
 * Make sure you have completed steps in our [[Front End Development Guide]]
-* Copy the default theme located in `mailpile/www/default` to `mailpile/www/new-theme`
+* Copy the `default-theme` located in `shared-data/` to `shared-data/your-theme/`

 ### Architecture

 Mailpile supports themes.
-They live in `mailpile/www/`, so the directory `mailpile/www/default` contains the theme named `default`.
+They live in `shared-data/`, so the directory `shared-data/default-theme` contains the theme named `default-theme`.
 Note that any files living in a theme folder will be accessible via the `/static/*` URL in the HTTP interface.
 It is not currently possible to access files via the HTTP interface from themes other than the current theme.

-Mailpile's `default` theme contains:
+Mailpile's `default-theme` theme contains:

 * `css/` all the CSS stylesheets get compiled to
 * `html/` all Jinja2 HTML templates